nengnengfei/Data_Science_US-Accidents/README.md

 *	Checked if there any missing value and presented as percentage of total

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+Below are a few highlights from the analysis.

 ![alt text](https://github.com/PlayingNumbers/ds_salary_proj/blob/master/salary_by_job_title.PNG "Salary by Position")
 ![alt text](https://github.com/PlayingNumbers/ds_salary_proj/blob/master/positions_by_state.png "Job Opportunities by State")